dkluis/TVMaze/Documentation/Implementation Sequence Notes.md

 ### Execute in sequence

+***Initialize Items***
+1. InitializeShowEpochs        One Time Only
+1. InitializeEpisodes          One Time Only

 ***Show Items***
-1. InitializeShowEpochs        One Time Only
 1. UpdateFollowed
 1. RefreshShows
 1. RefreshShowRss
 1. UpdateShowEpochs

 ***Episode Items***
-1. InitializeEpisodes          One Time Only
-1. RefreshEpisodes
 1. UpdateEpisodes
 1. UpdateEpisodesFromPlex (and TVMaze)
+1. RefreshEpisodes

 ***Operational Items***
 1. FindEpisodesMagnets